IBM/node-igc-rest/README.md

 **Parameters**

--   `callback` **[requestCallback](#requestcallback)** callback that handles the response, with an object keyed by display name and each value the unique type id for that display name
+-   `callback` **[requestCallback](#requestcallback)?** optional callback that handles the response (when not using Promises), with an object keyed by display name and each value the unique type id for that display name

--   Throws **any** will throw an error if the status code does not indicate success
+Returns **[Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)** when resolved contains an object keyed by display name and each value the unique type id for that display name

 ## getOther